Process guide

 How to Make a Scannable 3D QR Code

-A scannable 3D QR code is the result of workflow decisions, not just an extrusion effect.
+A scannable 3D QR code is the result of process decisions, not just an extrusion effect.

 Key takeaways